 Getting together with our HCS friends doesn't stop at the end of the school year.
-Whether you like to lay back and enjoy the cool breeze, catch some waves, or work at getting your steps in, HCS members can enjoy staying connected through the summer by joining us on Beach Mondays and Wednesdays, Hiking Thursdays, and/or Surfing Fridays.
+Whether you like to lay back and enjoy the cool breeze, catch some waves, or work at getting your steps in, HCS members can enjoy staying connected through the summer by joining us on Beach Tuesdays and Thursdays, Hiking Thursdays, and/or Surfing Fridays.
 While others travel to our city for summer, get out and enjoy the perks of living in beautiful San Diego along side your HCS friends.
 IMPORTANT: These are family events and at least one parent must to be present with their child(ren) at all times.
 No drop-offs allowed.

 Pack the kids, sunscreen, beach gear, lunch and head to the Beach.
-Join your HCS friends and make new friends at the beach every Monday of the summer.
+Join your HCS friends and make new friends at the beach every Tuesday of the summer.

 IMPORTANT: This is a family event and at least one parent must to be present with their child(ren) at all times.
 No drop-offs allowed.